Siege of Temeşvar (1716)

-The siege of Temeşvar took place from 31 August to 12 October 1716 during the Austro-Turkish War of 1716-1718.
-The Habsburg army led by Prince Eugene of Savoy, who had just won a crushing victory at Petrovaradin, managed to capture the fortress of Temeşvar (today Timișoara, Romania) an Ottoman stronghold since 1552, the capital of the Banat and the last Turkish stronghold in Hungary.
+The siege of Temeşvar took place from 31 August to 12 October 1716 during the Austro-Turkish War of 1716-1718, to liberate the last regions of Ottoman occupied Hungary.
+The Habsburg army led by Prince Eugene of Savoy, who had just won a crushing victory at Petrovaradin, managed to capture the Ottoman fortress of Temeşvar (today Timișoara, Romania), the capital of the Banat since 1552 and the last Turkish stronghold in Temeşvar Eyalet.
 The garrison capitulated after a 43 days siege.
-The city remained under military administration until 6 June 1778, when it was handed over to the administration of the Kingdom of Hungary.
+The city remained under military administration until 6 June 1778, when it was handed back to the administration of the Kingdom of Hungary.

 Background

 Towards the end of the 17th century, the Ottoman Empire entered a period of stagnation.
-In 1686, the Habsburgs conquered Buda and in 1688 the fortresses located on the Mureș River including SzegedAradLipova.
+In 1686, the Habsburgs conquered Buda and in 1688 the fortresses located on the Mureș River including Szeged, Arad, and Lipova.
 Between late 1689 and early 1690, the Ottoman Empire conducted a long siege of the Timișoara Fortress which ended with the Habsburgs' retreat.
 In mid-1695, Sultan Mustafa II visited the Timișoara and Lipova fortresses, and ordered their reinforcement.
 In July 1696, the Habsburg army under the command of Augustus II the Strong besieged Timișoara positioning artillery and other military engineering works around the fortress in early August.
 This siege failed and the Habsburgs were forced to retreat.
 Prince Eugene of Savoy's army crossed the Tisa River on 11 September 1697, defeating the Ottoman army at the Battle of Zenta.

 On 5 August 1716, Eugene of Savoy won another victory over the Ottoman army at Petrovaradin.
 With enough resources for further action he headed towards Timișoara.
-The Habsburg Army had about 45,000 men, more than 23,000 horses, 50 field guns and 87 siege cannons.
+The Habsburg army had about 45,000 men, more than 23,000 horses, 50 field guns and 87 siege cannons.
 The Ottoman garrison, led by Bodor Mustafa Pasha, consisted of approximately 16,000 men and 150 cannons.